ShreyasAmbre/nxEcomApp/README.md

 - Added Environment folder inside angularNxEcom/src and interface of environemnt in shared/models
 - Created feature-shell library as an entry point for all the feature & added main-layout component

-## 📗 Step 5 — Integration of fakeStoreApi's
+## 📗 Step 5 — Integration of fakeStoreApi's - Completed
 - Added baseUrl in environment
 - created product service and integrated category API and triggered that from component

-## 📗 Step 6 — Integration of NgRx in feature shared-store
+## 📗 Step 6 — Integration of NgRx in feature shared-store - Completed
 - This feature will be having a store which will be shared across all the feature
 - This store will only contain those data which is required to share other API calls and data will be isolted inside the feature only
 - Integrated getCategories and getAllProducts API from fakestoreapi.com in our hsared-store

-## 📗 Step 7 — Added shared style for  and integrated inside apps
+## 📗 Step 7 — Added shared style for  and integrated inside apps - Completed
 - Added base.scss, variables.scss, utitlity.scss
 - Added product-card shared component so that we can use in Home & Product feature library
 - Some configuration also changes

-## 📗 Step 8 — Category Page
+## 📗 Step 8 — Category Page - Completed
 - This should include filters and products listing based on category only
 - Create action, effects, reducer, effects to get product based on categoryName

 ## Step 8 - Login Feature UI & API integration and store data in gloabal store
+- Create a login and signup UI
+- Create Signal Form for both
+- Integrate authguard
 - U should give a try to use withComponentInputBinding() which will help to show the user name, category name when passing data in route

 ## Step 9 - Product Detail Page